scrapcomputing/MCEBlaster/README.md

 - On-screen messages
 - Two PCB variants, one SMD and one Through-Hole.

-# Installing the firmware to the Pico
+# Installing the firmware to the Pico (Pico 1 or Pico 2)
-- Download firmware (MCEBlaster.uf2): https://github.com/scrapcomputing/MCEBlaster/releases
+- Download firmware (MCEBlaster_pico1.uf2 or MCEBlaster_pico2.uf2): https://github.com/scrapcomputing/MCEBlaster/releases
 - Unplug the Pico
 - Press and hold the small "BOOTSEL" button on the Pico
 - While holding the BOOTSEL button, connect the Pico to your PC with a micro-USB cable
 - The Pico should show up as a mass-storage device
-- Copy the `MCEBlaster.uf2` firmware to the drive associated with the Pico
+- Copy the `MCEBlaster_pico1.uf2` or `MCEBlaster_pico2.uf2` firmware to the drive associated with the Pico
 - Safely eject the mass-storage device

 # Usage